Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 ```

 When we slice off the beginning of the array, we can see that all this does is
-move memory offset forward, and adjust the shape correspondingly.
+move the memory offset forward, and adjust the shape correspondingly.

 ```py
 >>> a[2:].ctypes.data # doctest: +SKIP